Glow fuel: Lubrication

 Glow engines generally have to be run slightly rich with a higher fuel/air ratio than is ideal in order to keep the engine cool.
 The uncombusted fuel in the exhaust carries heat, providing the cooling effect.
 Because of this, vehicles with glow engines are generally heavily coated with oil.
 Almost all the oil mixed with the fuel is unconsumed and comes out the exhaust, as well as some of the nitromethane and methanol as well.
 This requires some cleaning.

-The nitromethane in many glow fuel blends can cause corrosion of metal parts in model engines, especially four-stroke designs, due to the nitric acid residue formed from combustion of nitromethane-containing fuel, making the use of a so-called "after-run oil" a common practice after a model flying session with a four-stroke glow-engine-powered model (This is a common myth.
-Nitromethane does Not transform into any type of acid.
-The problem is methanol is highly hydrophilic which means it absorbs moisture from the air and deposits in on the various parts of the engine which is what causes the corrosion blamed on Nitromethane.)
+The nitromethane in many glow fuel blends can cause corrosion of metal parts in model engines, especially four-stroke designs, due to the nitric acid residue formed from combustion of nitromethane-containing fuel, making the use of a so-called "after-run oil" a common practice after a model flying session with a four-stroke glow-engine-powered model.

 Glow fuel is not difficult to make, and so many modelers mix their own to save money, but some of the ingredients are flammable or explosive and so can be dangerous to (and difficult to obtain for the general modeller), especially in large quantities.
 Most modelers buy their glow fuel premixed.

 Alternatives

 Nitromethane is sometimes replaced or supplemented by nitroethane.
 Propylene oxide is sometimes added in small percentages.
 Another form of model fuel used for small compression ignition engines is called "Diesel Fuel" and generally consists of kerosene, ether, oil and some sort of ignition improver, usually amyl nitrate or isopropyl nitrate.
 Note that "Diesel Fuel" is a misnomer, as this model fuel is wholly unrelated to the automotive fuel used in modern diesel engines.